 Visual aids such as glasses and contact lenses are not paid for unless you have a serious eye disorder.

 Prescribed medications are solely generics and for these you also have to pay between €5 and €10 per prescription (children excluded).

 Check-ups and screenings are limited in form and frequency.
 Should you wish for better or more frequent care you have to pay for it privately.

 A system of co-payments is in place.
 The areas where this system is implemented range from prescriptions, external remedies such as massages and a €10 co-payment charge for each day spent in hospital (max.
 28 days per year).

 In hospital the state inpatient care consists of multi-bed rooms and the doctor on duty.
 There are high costs that will need to be covered by yourself should you wish for a single or double room or to be seen by a senior physician.

-The system in place for medical aids (hearing aids, wheel chairs, orthopedic shoes and socks, etc.) is similar to the dental system.
+The system in place for medical aids (hearing aids, wheel chairs, orthopedic shoes and stockings, etc.) is similar to the dental system.
 The state health insurance will cover about 50% of the costs for the most basic and cost effective but also functional solution, it is however doubtful that this would be the solution you would chose.

 The other area that is very important to insure is sick pay (Krankengeld).
 In Germany, if you are ill for a long period of time, your employer will carry on paying your wages and half of your social security contributions for 6 weeks (some employers will pay for a longer period).
 After this period it becomes a matter of your statutory health insurance, which will pay you either 70% of your gross monthly wage or 90% of your net wage, which ever one is less.
 This earning deficit might not sound much but considering you have to pay all of your social contributions by yourself it means that you have a substantially reduced amount every month available to you.
 These payments will carry on for up to 72 weeks after which, if you have met the necessary criteria, you can claim a state occupational disability allowance.